sujanays/JackFruit_Project/README.md

 - Running a loop to form a string of morse codes for the given string.
 - Generating a sound i.e, a sine waveform and storing it in a variable so that it can be played when required for dot and dash.
-- Threading - to run audio and morse code simultaneouly.
 - Tkinter - to have a user friendly experience.

 Exceution: Run the file by usual method of clicking the play button or